jacobtread/oguard/README.md

 ## Unprivileged USB access

-By default linux will not allow access to HID devices without sudo which makes it hard to debug and develop this program.
+By default linux will not allow access to HID devices without sudo.

 You can allow unprivileged access to the UPS HID device by doing the following